msleal/create_ams_aeskey/README.md

 ﻿### Credentials
-* Fill your details in userconfig.php
+* Fill your details in config.php (use the template file: config.php.tmpl)

 ### Install
 ```